AI Search Glossary - Every Term Defined

 llms.txt

-llms.txt is an emerging standard file placed at a website's root (like robots.txt) that provides AI models with a machine-readable index of the site's most important content.
-It tells AI crawlers what to prioritise during indexing.
-Adoption is early but growing, and major AI platforms are beginning to recognise it.
+llms.txt is a proposed standard file placed at a website's root (like robots.txt) intended to give AI models a machine-readable index of the site's most important content.
+Adoption is early and, as of 2026, no major AI platform has publicly confirmed it uses llms.txt for ranking or retrieval, so it should be treated as experimental.

 O